Home Soup & Stew Chilled Guacamole Soup (Low Carb and Gluten Free)

 The Results: There really was no way for me to go wrong here.
 If you like guacamole, you’ll like this soup, it’s as simple as that!
 We ate ours with some grilled steak and some salad, and it was a wonderful meal.
 The soup is velvety and creamy, and quite rich so a little goes a long way.
 You could use your favourite guac recipe, but I will share how I did mine and you can modify as you see fit.
 Increase or decrease the seasonings and heat as you like, it’s up to you.

-See also Stuffed Pepper Soup (Video)
+See also Chicken Potato Soup

 Like real guacamole, this soup is best eaten very fresh.
 More than 24 hours sitting around, and it takes on that brownish appearance of day-old guac.
 Some soups get better after a day or so for the flavours to marry, but this is not one of them.
 I’d recommend eating within 24 to 48 hours of making it.